Venla Hovi: Coaching career

+Hovi was named head coach of the PHF's Metropolitan Riveters in May 2022.
+Hovi was under contract to continue with the Riveters for the 2023–24 season when the PHF was bought out and dissolved in June 2023.
+She has been named as a viable head coaching candidate for the new Professional Women's Hockey League (PWHL) by outside sources.

+On 30 October 2023, Harvard announced that they had hired Hovi as an assistant coach.

 Personal life

 Hovi has a Bachelor's degree in Communications and Applied Linguistics from the University of Vaasa.
 She studied in the post graduate program for Teaching English as a Second or Foreign Language at the University of Manitoba.